 The Fowl Fleet looks pretty amazing by 2D standards.
 I was very impressed with how crisp and colourful the graphics looked like.
 This wasn’t a big budget game and yet it’s a beautiful as any 2D game I’ve ever seen.
 The characters are very detailed and have their own unique personalities that add to the charm of the game.
 You can tell that there was a great deal of care given to trying to create an immersive little game world that was entertaining every second of the way.

 The story itself was somewhat of a weak point for me.
 It always seemed like Nelly knew a bit more about our journey than I actually did.
-The main plot ends up barely being mentioned and you start to lose track of what you’re actual end goal is.
+The main plot ends up barely being mentioned and you start to lose track of what your actual end goal is.
 In a game like this, that is a pretty big deal, but The Fowl Fleet saves itself by being incredibly endearing and fun to play through.

 |Great cast of characters|